-- An 8' multimodal path be placed along the SW 80th street right-ofway, matching the path to the west of the subject property.
-This path's timing may be worked out in the platting phase of the project and may be pushed until such time that SW 80th Street is widened or if a development is approved to the east of this project on SW 80th Street. - 3.
-LDC Section 4.2.31.E.(1)(c) provides the PUD shall include a multi-modal design accommodating pedestrian, bicycle, transit, and vehicular access focusing on integrating the modes with the proposed PUD uses and expected activity levels and/or focus (e.g., employment, residential, institutional, etc.).
+Show pedestrian connections from PUD area to all adjacent land uses on the project plans.
+3. LDC Section 4.2.31.E.(1)(c) provides the PUD shall include multimodal design accommodating pedestrian, bicycle, transit, and vehicular access focusing on integrating the modes with the proposed PUD uses and expected activity levels and/or focus (e.g., employment, residential, institutional, etc.).